snt-arg/scene_segment_ros/README.md

-# Scene Segmenter
+# Scene (Semantic) Segmenter

 | Scene Segmentation using **Fast-SAM**    | Semantic Segmentation using **PanopticFCN**        |
 | ---------------------------------------- | -------------------------------------------------- |
 | ![Fast-SAM](demo_fastSAM.gif "Fast-SAM") | ![PanopticFCN](demo_panopticFCN.gif "PanopticFCN") |

-A framework for real-time (semantic )segmentation of given images (video frames) based on the given parameters and configurations.
+A framework for real-time (semantic) segmentation of given images (video frames) based on the given parameters and configurations.
 The main use case of this repository is to be used in [vS-Graphs](https://github.com/snt-arg/visual_sgraphs), where the camera output seen by the robot is sent to the current package to be segmented.

 The framework currently covers two main modules, including **[FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM)** for real-time scene segmentation and **[PanopticFCN](https://github.com/dvlab-research/PanopticFCN)** for real-time scene segmentation and semantic object detection.